Skip to main content

 Request a Breast Fat Transfer Consultation

 Interested in New Jersey breast procedures?
 Dr. Smita.
-R. Ramanadham can help you obtain the results you want with this popular procedure.
+R. Ramanadham can help you obtain the plastic surgery results you want with this popular procedure.

 In your consultation, Dr. Ramanadham will go over your options, goals, preparation and more, to determine if you’re a good candidate.